funkydan2/alpha-church/SETUP.md

 Now, let us take a look at `config.toml`.
 Let's take a look at some of the settings.

 ### 1. Custom CSS
 The easiest way to change the look of your site is by overriding the included style sheet.
-You can do this by putting your css file in `static/css/my.css` and entering `customCSS = ["my.css"]` in the config file.
+You can do this by putting your css file in `static/css/my.css` and entering `customCSS = ["/css/my.css"]` in the config file.

 ### 2. Google Analytics
 Enable by putting your Analytics key here.